 Auraist.
 Writing with Style.

-Submissions, pitches, and requests to republish our interviews and picks should be sent to auraist@substack.com.
+Requests to republish our interviews and picks should be sent to auraist@substack.com.
 The fully illustrated epub of The Demon Inside David Lynch: TV Drama’s Worst Fiasco is available on request at the same email address.

-Subscribe to Auraist: picking the best-written books of the month
+Subscribe to Auraist: picking the best-written books

 People

-32K+ readers.
+40K+ readers.
 Followers, please note that only free or paid subscribers receive our picks of the best-written books from US & UK prize shortlists & major reviews, & masterclasses by their (sometimes world-famous) authors on prose style.